olliemath/poopip/README.md

 assume the code is either at thing/thing.py, or a directory thing/thing/ - it's on our todo list to read the pyproject.toml for this.

+## goals

+- fast: aims to be the fastest step in your dev/ci process
+- small: single file under 1000 lines of code
+- portable: pure python, zero dependencies
+- readable: reading the source code will tell you something about how installs work

+On the portability front, currently poopip only officially supports linux - contributions are welcome.

 ## non-goals

-poopip doesn't care about your package's requirements, just install them yourself (e.g. from a requirements.txt or requirements.lock file)
+- requirements: poopip doesn't care about your package's requirements, just use a requirements file and install them yourself

-poopip doesn't aim to implement all of the [pypa specifications](https://packaging.python.org/en/latest/specifications/) - in particular, if you install a package with poopip it's a good idea to uninstall it with poopip rather than relying on another packaging tool
+- [pypa specifications](https://packaging.python.org/en/latest/specifications/): poopip doesn't aim to implement all of the specifications where they conflict with its goals
+- setup.py: we have no intention of supporting setup.py or even dynamic pyproject fields

+Note that while poopip understands and can update or uninstall pip-installed packages the converse is not true.
+The reason is that poopip's metadata operates at the directory level, whereas pip relies upon a list of individual files - creating this list is slow with large packages, so we don't do it.
+Use poopip to unistall poopip-installed packages.

 ## benchmarks